 Inferior oblique and inferior rectus cause extortion of the eyeball.

 Levator palpebrae superioris elevates the eyelids.

-Intrinsic muscles of the eye are present in the iris, a radial group called the dilator pupillae, and a circular group called the sphincter pupillae.
-They control dilation and constriction of the pupil, respectively.
+Intrinsic muscles of the eye are present in the iris, a radial group called the dilator pupillae and a circular group called the sphincter pupillae.
+They control the dilation and constriction of the pupil, respectively.

 Individuals vary substantially in the relative sizes of the components of the central visual system.

 In the blind population, various determinants could influence post-chiasmal visual anatomy.
 These include differences in the method of braille reading, involvement of the retinal ganglionic cells, and, most importantly, light sensitivity and visual fields.

 In the path of the optic nerve, there may be anatomical variants.
 For example, there may be an accessory canal optic of the lesser wing of the sphenoid.